 It’s never been easier to visit the birthplace of Orange County!
-With Caltrans’ I-5/Ortega Highway Interchange Improvement Project underway, Metrolink offers the best and most convenient way to explore the town.
-And with a $10 Metrolink Weekend Day Pass, you can not only visit San Juan Capistrano, but anywhere along southern California from Oceanside to Los Angeles!
+With traffic congestion possible during Caltrans’ I-5/Ortega Highway Interchange Improvement Project, Metrolink offers the best and most convenient way to explore the town.
+You can also use your Metrolink ticket to save on local food, fun and events; click here to view the discounts.
+And with a $10 Metrolink Weekend Day Pass, you can visit not only San Juan Capistrano, but anywhere along southern California from Oceanside to Los Angeles!

 Save With a $10 Weekend Day Pass

 Metrolink’s Weekend Day Pass gives you unlimited rides for only $10.
 The pass is valid system wide on Saturday or Sunday and is available for purchase at all Metrolink station ticket vending machines with weekend service.
 The $10 Weekend Day Pass can be purchased by selecting "Weekend Pass" on the home screen.
 Monthly pass holders ride free on weekends systemwide.

 Take Metrolink train 660, 662, 857 or 859 from the station nearest you

 Arrive at San Juan Capistrano Station

 Walk to the Historic Town Center Park located at 31852 El Camino Real

 Walk to the San Juan Capistrano Metrolink Station

 Take Metrolink train 663, 667, 858 or 860 to stations north and east